Ski cross: Winter Olympic Games

 Ski cross debuted in the Olympics at the 2010 Winter Olympics where Michael Schmid won the men's event, and Ashleigh McIvor of Canada won the women's event.

 In the 2014 Winter Olympics France's Men swept the podium while in the women's event, Canadians Marielle Thompson and Kelsey Serwa finished first and second respectively.
 Swedish athlete Anna Holmlund took bronze.

 In the 2018 Winter Olympics in Korea, Canada continued its domination of the sport.
 Kelsey Serwa won her second Olympic medal, this time a gold.
 Canadian teammate Brittany Phelan took home the silver.
 Swiss skier Fanny Smith won bronze.
 On the men's side, Brady Leman got redemption after crashing in the final at Sochi by winning gold in Korea.
 Swiss athlete Marc Bischofberger won silver and Russian Sergey Ridzik won bronze (competing under the Olympic Flag).

+The Ski Cross competition at the 2022 Winter Olympics in Beijing, China, took place at the Genting Snow Park from February 17 to 19, 2022.
+The event featured exciting and unpredictable races, with several standout performances.

+In the men's event, Ryan Regez of Switzerland claimed the gold medal, edging out teammate Alex Fiva of Switzerland, who took the silver.
+Sergey Ridzik, representing ROC, earned the bronze.
+The final ended with Regez's victory marking a significant achievement in his career.

+On the women's side, Sandra Näslund of Sweden triumphed with a gold medal finish.
+Marielle Thompson of Canada secured the silver, and Daniela Maier, continuing her strong form, won the bronze.
+The women's event featured a long list of competitors, with the top three athletes outperforming the rest of the field on the technical course.

+The 2022 Games marked a milestone for Ski Cross, with intense competition and close finishes defining both the men's and women's events.

 Winter X Games

-Ski cross was in the first fifteen Winter X Games, an event which features extreme sports, and was in all Winter X Games until the 2012 Winter X Games.
-Ski cross, boardercross, and mono ski cross were cut from the 2013 Winter X Games due to the cost of building the cross course.
+The X Games are a series of extreme sports events founded by ESPN.
+Ski Cross, referred to as Skier X within the franchise, was one of the three events featured at the Winter X Games since its debut in 1998.
+In the 2013 Winter X Games, the sport was removed from the competition, along with snowboard cross and monoski cross, due to the high costs associated with building the cross course.

+In 2016, the sport made a return to the Aspen Winter X Games, where Canadians Kelsey Serwa and Brady Leman won gold in their respective Skier X (ski cross) events.
+However, Skier X did not return to the competition in 2017 and has not been aired since.